Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Acknowledgements

 \section{Acknowledgements}

-RB acknowledges helpful conversations with Seth Lloyd, who suggested to us that \edr graphs may have large Betti numbers.
-DWB acknowledges helpful discussions with Robin Kothari.
-JB acknowledges helpful conversations with David Gamarnik and Nikhil Srivastava.
+The authors acknowledge helpful conversations with David Gamarnik, Robin Kothari, Seth Lloyd, Alexander Schmidhuber, Nikhil Srivastava and Adam Zalcman.
 DWB worked on this project under a sponsored research agreement with Google Quantum AI.
 DWB is also supported by Australian Research Council Discovery Projects DP190102633 and DP210101367.
 NW and VD were funded by a grant from Google Quantum AI.
 NW was also funded by grants from the US Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-Design Center for Quantum Advantage under contract number DE-SC0012704.
+VD and CG were supported by the Dutch Research Council (NWO/ OCW), as part of the Quantum Software Consortium programme (project number 024.003.037).
 Some of the discussions and collaboration for this project occurred while using facilities at the Kavli Institute for Theoretical Physics, supported in part by the National Science Foundation under Grant No.~NSF PHY-1748958.
-VD and CG were supported by the Dutch Research Council (NWO/ OCW), as part of the Quantum Software Consortium programme (project number 024.003.037).